PietYsabie/Python-Stock-Options-Loader/README.md

 The option prices are also plotted for each expiration date and option type.
 Example of a plot:
 ![image](https://user-images.githubusercontent.com/78446548/106661868-04871100-65a2-11eb-83fc-ecf50ae69e50.png)

-The table is loaded with the option details:
+The table is loaded with the option pricing and quotation details:

 ![image](https://user-images.githubusercontent.com/78446548/106670773-c394f980-65ad-11eb-870d-531f74ef1ad3.png)